Brad Smith (American football, born 1983): College career

 After being redshirted in 2001, he became a four-year starter for the Missouri Tigers, never missing a start.
 In his redshirt freshman season, he established himself as a quarterback in college football, becoming only the second player in Division I-A history to both pass for 2,000 yards and rush for 1,000 in the same year.
 He earned numerous national and Big 12 Conference freshman honors while leading Missouri to a 5–7 record.

 In his redshirt sophomore season, Smith guided the Tigers to an 8–5 record and their first bowl appearance since 1998, a 14–27 loss to the Arkansas Razorbacks in the 2003 Independence Bowl.
 That year, he scored 18 rushing touchdowns and one receiving touchdown, setting a program record with 19 total touchdowns from scrimmage, surpassing the 18 scored by Devin West in 1998.
-Running back Devin Washington later tied Smith’s record in 2008.
+Running back Derrick Washington later tied Smith's record in 2008.

 In his junior season, Missouri went a disappointing 5–6 after beginning the year ranked No. 17 by the Associated Press.
-During his senior season, he led the Tigers to a 7–5 record and their second Independence Bowl in three years, earning the program’s first bowl victory in seven years with a 38–31 win over the South Carolina Gamecocks, where he was named offensive MVP.
+During his senior season, he led the Tigers to a 7–5 record and their second Independence Bowl in three years, earning the program's first bowl victory in seven years with a 38–31 win over the South Carolina Gamecocks, where he was named offensive MVP.

 Smith was working on his graduate degree in economics at Missouri upon being drafted.
 He received his business degree from Missouri in May 2005.

 Smith has set numerous Missouri, Big 12, and Division I-A records.
 In his junior season, he was considered a preseason Heisman Trophy candidate by many, but Missouri and Smith did not live up to expectations, achieving only a 5–6 record.

 Smith excelled in the classroom and was named to the Big 12 All-Academic Team.
 He participated in the Mike Jones Football Clinic, Chancellor's Lunch, Big Brothers and Big Sisters Bowl for Kids' Sake, Student-Athlete Advisory Committee Food Drive, Truman Club, and Athletes-in-Action, among others.